 The HLAT administration dates will be posted on SchoolZone.
+This year, the HLAT will be administered during the week of April 19-23, 2021.

 The Math Intervention/Programming Instrument (MIPI) measures students' knowledge of the previous year's math curriculum.
 It shows teachers how well students understand different math concepts so they can identify appropriate programming for students.